alvinng4/Gravity-Simulator/README.md

 ```

 ## Important note
 * This project offers two user-interface: API and CLI.
-CLI is good for starters,
-but API is generally recommended as it is
-more flexible and provides more options.
+API is still in early development.
 * The default unit for this project is solar masses, AU and days, with G = 0.00029591220828411956.
 It is possible to change this value in the API by changing `system.G`.
 * Animations, simulation results, etc. will be stored to `gravity_sim/result` by default, unless a file path is specified.